How and when it has been celebrated.

 |Pentecost (a.k.a.
 Whit Sunday) is now celebrated 7 weeks/49 days after Easter Sunday.
 It recalls the visitation of the Holy Spirit to 120 Christians, both apostles and followers.
 They spoke in tongues (in foreign languages that they had not previously personally known) to the assembled crowd.
 Three thousand were baptized.
 The day was originally a Jewish festival which was called "Pentecost," because it was observed 50 days after Passover.
 (The Greek word for 50'th day is "pentecoste.")
 This is usually regarded as the date of the birth of the Christian church.
 The feast was mentioned in a 2nd century book, and was formally recognized in the 3rd century CE.|

-It is important to realize that Easter is not celebrated at the anniversary of Jesus' death and reported resurrection.
+It is important to realize that Easter observations do not occurr on the anniversary of Jesus' death and reported resurrection.
 The year of his execution is unknown; estimates range from 29 to 33 CE.
 And so, the anniversaries of the actual events go unobserved year by year.
-Even if the year of Jesus' execution was known, there are differences in belief among Christians about whether whether the crucifixion happened on a Wednesday or a Friday.
+Even if the year of Jesus' execution were known, there are differences in belief among Christians about whether whether the crucifixion happened on a Wednesday or a Friday.
 Also the date when Jesus is said to have been resurrected is not clear.
 The Bible describes some of his female followers as having discovered the empty tomb, but it is unclear whether Jesus' resurrection occurred that morning, or even the day before.

 Easter Sunday falls on the first Sunday after the first full moon after MAR-20, the nominal date of the Spring Equinox.
 Many sources incorrectly state that the starting date of the calculation is the actual day of the Equinox rather than the nominal date of MAR-20.
 Other sources use an incorrect reference date of MAR-21.